csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 support by sending the tls_flags extension in the Certificate message with the 0xTBD1 flag set to 1.
 Otherwise if it does not support CA certificate suppression, the server SHOULD ignore the 0xTBD1 flag.

+To prevent a failed TLS connection, a server could chose to not send its intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.

 The 0xTBD1 flag can only be sent in a ClientHello message and the Certificate response message from the server.
 Endpoints that receive